-Falconry: A Guide for Beginners - BOOK/DVD Combo by Stuart Rossell - Best Beginner's Book
+Falconry: A Guide for Beginners - BOOK/DVD Combo - A Guide for Training the Passage Red-tailed Hawk

 Over 20 years in the making, this Book and DVD combination represents a first in falconry literature.
 Now, the reader can not only read a description of how to train hawks, including the passage Red-tailed Hawk, but he can actually see it play out on film beginning by removing the hawk from the trap, manning, hooding, training and finally to flying at quarry.